 Gilgit-Baltistan is home to some of the world’s tallest peaks and some of the largest glaciers Biafo Glacier, the Baltoro Glacier, and the Batura Glacier.
-Five of the fourteen mountain peaks over 8,000 meters high and likewise some of the largest glaciers are located in Gilgit-Baltistan.
+Five of the fourteen mountain peaks are over 8,000 meters high and likewise, some of the largest glaciers are located in Gilgit-Baltistan.

 Gilgit-Baltistan covers more than 72,971 kilometers (28,174 square miles) and is extremely mountainous.
 Gilgit and Skardu are two important centers for the expedition due to these mountains.

 The region is located in the world’s highest mountain ranges.
 The main streams are the Karakorum and the Western Himalayas.
 Pamir Mountain lies to the north, and Hindukush lies to the west.
 Among the high mountains are K2 and Nanga Parbat, the latter being one of the most feared mountains in the world.